Thermodynamics and phase transition of rotating regular-de Sitter black holes: Rotating regular black holes

-Obviously, for $g\neq0$, the entropy of the rotating Hayward black hole no longer obeys the Bekenstein area formula.
-In the limit $a\to 0$, Eq.~(\ref{entropy}) reduces to

-which is the entropy of the Hayward's black holes \cite{Banerjee:2012,J Man:2014}.
-When $a=g=0$, we have $S_+=\pi r_+^2$, which is the entropy of the Schwarzschild black hole and satisfies the Bekenstein's area formula, i.e., $S_+=A/4$, where $A$ is the area of the event horizon given as $A=4\pi r_+^2$. \\ The heat capacity determines the local thermal stability of a black hole.
-For the Schwarzschild black hole, the heat capacity is always negative which continuously losing its energy through Hawking radiation \cite{Gross:1982cv} and hence the Schwarzschild black hole is thermodynamically unstable.
-The spherically symmetric Hayward black holes the heat capacity has a phase transition has been discussed \cite{Myung:2007qt, Myung:2007av} at some horizon radius such that there exists a discontinuity in the heat capacity.
-The black holes are unstable to thermal radiation if it has negative heat capacity and for positive heat heat capacity the black holes are stable to thermal radiation.
-The heat capacity of the black hole is defined as
+where, $C_0$ is an integration constant and chosen to be $C_0=\pi{a^2}$.
+Therefore the entropy of the rotating regular black hole is written as $S_+=S_{\text{Kerr}}+S_{\text{corr}}$, where $S_{\text{Kerr}}=\pi(r_+^2+a^2)$ and $S_{\text{corr}}=-\frac{2\pi g^3}{r_+}\left(1+\frac{a^2}{3r_+^2}\right)$.
+Since there is a relative ``$-$" sign indicating that the regular black hole is less disordered than the singular counterpart like Kerr black holes.
+Obviously, the entropy of rotating regular black holes no longer obeys the Bekenstein area law.
+In the limit $a\to 0$, Eq.~(\ref{entropy}) reduces to the entropy of the spherical regular black holes \cite{Banerjee:2012,J Man:2014}.
+Further, when $a=g=0$, we have $S_+=\pi r_+^2$, which is the entropy of the Schwarzschild black hole and also can be rewritten as the Bekenstein's area law, i.e., $S_+=A/4$, where $A$ is the area of the event horizon. \\ The heat capacity is related to the local thermal stability and the black holes are unstable to thermal radiation if it has negative heat capacity and for positive heat heat capacity the black holes are stable to thermal radiation.
+The heat capacity of Schwarzschild black hole is always negative which continuously losing its energy through Hawking radiation \cite{Gross:1982cv} thereby it is thermodynamically unstable.
+For the spherically symmetric regular black holes the heat capacity has a phase transition which has been discussed \cite{Myung:2007qt, Myung:2007av} at some horizon radius such that there exists a discontinuity in the heat capacity.
+The heat capacity of a black hole is defined by

-Using the Eqs. (\ref{massh}) and (\ref{htemp}), the heat capacity for the rotating regular Hayward black holes reads
+Using the Eqs. (\ref{massh}) and (\ref{htemp}), the heat capacity for rotating regular regular black hole reads